Authentication and authorization might sound similar, but they are distinct security processes in the world of identity and access management (IAM).

 What Is Authentication?

-Authentication is the act of validating that users are who they claim to be.
-Passwords are the most common authentication factor—if a user enters the correct password, the system assumes the identity is valid and grants access.
+Passwords.
+Usernames and passwordsare the most common authentication factors.
+If a user enters the correct data, the system assumes the identity is valid and grants access.

 In some instances, systems require the successful verification of more than one factor before granting access.
 This multi-factor authentication (MFA) requirement is often deployed to increase security beyond what passwords alone can provide.

 What Is Authorization?

-Authorization in system security is the process of giving the user permission to access a specific resource or function.
+Authorization in a system security is the process of giving the user permission to access a specific resource or function.
 This term is often used interchangeably with access control or client privilege.

 Authentication vs. Authorization

 Authentication, in the form of a key.
-The lock on the door only grants access to someone with the correct key, in much the same way that a system only grants access to users that have the correct credentials.
+The lock on the door only grants access to someone with the correct key in much the same way that a system only grants access to users who have the correct credentials.

 Granting Permissions with Okta

 Okta Lifecycle Management gives you an at-a-glance view of user permissions, meaning you can easily grant and revoke access to your systems and tools as needed.
 Meanwhile, Okta Adaptive MFA lets you safeguard your infrastructure behind your choice of authentication factors.